front-end-foundations/session1/readme.md

 }
 ```

 Note the float property and how the text wraps around it before and after we have defined a width.
 By default, the floated container shrinks to the width determined by the content.
+[Live example](https://theintercept.com/2019/02/04/google-ai-project-maven-figure-eight/) - use the inspector to examine the blockquote.

-## Pseudo Selectors vs Pseudo Classes
+## Pseudo Elements vs Pseudo Classes

+A pseudo-class is a selector that assists in the selection of something that cannot be expressed by a simple selector, for example `:hover`.
+A pseudo-element allows you to create items that do not normally exist in the document tree such as `::before` or `::first-line`.

 ```css
 blockquote::before {